customer service

 It’s important to keep an eye on your ticket volume to make sure your team is able to handle the number of requests that come in.
 If ticket volume is consistently high, it could be a sign that your team is understaffed.
 On the other hand, if ticket volume is consistently low, it could be a sign that your team is overstaffed.

-One of the best ways to keep track of your ticket volume is to use a help desk or customer support software with built-in reporting and analytics features.
+One of the best ways to keep track of your ticket volume is to use SaaS reporting and analytics features built in to help desk or customer support software.
 This will allow you to easily track the number of tickets your team receives and to quickly identify any trends or patterns.

 7. Ticket Backlog